New Zealand government estimates new market access worth NZ$5m to the country’s blueberry exporters

 “Increased market access is a key part of the government’s strategy to increase trade value for New Zealand’s safe and high-quality produce.
 This will contribute towards our ambitious goal of doubling exports by value within ten years.”

-Officials from New Zealand’s Ministry for Primary Industries will now move implement the necessary compliance measures to ensure that New Zealand exporters can begin shipping blueberries to Korea as early as this season (December/January).
+Officials from New Zealand’s Ministry for Primary Industries will now move implement the necessary compliance measures to ensure that New Zealand exporters can begin shipping blueberries to Korea.
+Bezuidenhout said he expects the first shipments to commence this season as New Zealand blueberry production begins in December and January.